Shah stresses on knowledge-based policing - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 These officers and men became infected while conveying food to patients, rushing victims to hospitals or while performing funerals,?
 Mr Shah underlined.

-Narcotics, counterfeiting, hawala and cyber crime cannot be solved without modern technique.
-Measures such as beat patrolling generate satisfaction among the populace.

 However, the police machinery ought to rejuvenate the informers’ system, dog squad, etc. Process and perfection are imperative for success but ultimately passion is the essential ingredient, he added.
-(AGENCIES)
+(UNI)